 Every day families thank us for sharing fresh produce.
 Every day someone is asking us how they can become vegetarian or vegan.
 Every day someone tells us how they've been feeling better, how they have more energy.

 So Community Solidarity found a way to prove them wrong.
+We found a way to prove that a vegetarian food bank helping to spread veganism across Long Island and NYC is doing more than anyone can imagine.
 If you're interested in how we prove our plant-based hunger relief program is better, read on.

 Well, where do you get your protein from anyway?